rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

 <figcaption>How the Banzai Cloud Logging Operator Works with Fluentd and Fluent Bit</figcaption>

 ![How the Banzai Cloud Logging Operator Works with Fluentd]({{<baseurl>}}/img/rancher/banzai-cloud-logging-operator.png)

-### Configuring the Logging Output for the Rancher Kubernetes Cluster

-If you install Rancher as a Helm chart, you'll configure the Helm chart options to select a logging output for all the logs in the local Kubernetes cluster.

-If you install Rancher using the Rancher CLI on an Linux OS,  the Rancher Helm chart will be installed on a Kubernetes cluster with default options.
-Then when the Rancher UI is available, you'll enable the logging app from the Apps section of the UI.
-Then during the process of installing the logging application, you will configure the logging output.

 ### Enabling Logging for Rancher Managed Clusters